Introduction

 Operating on the database provided replication log has several advantages over other methods to achieve the same results (for instance, taking periodical table snapshots):

-- Less latency: Subscribers of CDC event streams can get near real-time updates of transactions going on in the database if needed.
+- Less latency: Subscribers of Change Data Capture event streams can get near real-time updates of transactions going on in the database if needed.

 - Less load on source systems: Pulling entire table snapshots is expensive for large tables where older records are only sporadically updated.
 If such pulls happen at a frequent interval, it may significantly impact databases’ normal functionalities.
 Reading from the database logs stored in the file system, on the other hand, does not rely on querying production data.